J. D. Davis: Amateur career

-Davis attended Elk Grove High School in Elk Grove, California.
-The Tampa Bay Rays selected him in the fifth round of the 2011 Major League Baseball draft.
+The Tampa Bay Rays selected Davis in the fifth round of the 2011 Major League Baseball draft.
 Davis did not sign and attended California State University, Fullerton, where he played college baseball for the Cal State Fullerton Titans from 2012 to 2014.
-Davis played first base and was also a pitcher.
-In his three years with the Titans, he hit .307/.394/.461 with 14 home runs and 113 runs batted in (RBIs) in 156 games.
-As a pitcher he had a 3.00 earned run average (ERA) and 11 saves.
-In 2013, he played collegiate summer baseball for the Chatham Anglers of the Cape Cod Baseball League (CCBL), where he was named East Division MVP of the league's annual all-star game.
+Davis played right field and first base and was also a pitcher, as a closer.
+In 2012, he played collegiate summer baseball for the Wisconsin Woodchucks of the Northwest League, batted .344 and was 4–0 with a 2.10 ERA, was named a summer All-American as utility player by Perfect Game, and had his season end early when he suffered a broken clavicle in a head-on auto collision in Wisconsin on July 19.
+In 2013, he played summer baseball for the Chatham Anglers of the Cape Cod Baseball League (CCBL), where he batted .311/.402/.447.
+Davis was named the East Division most valuable player of the league's all-star game and was named to the 2013 Cape Cod All-League Team.